wkumler/RaMS/README.md

 data collection.

-Additionally, note that files can be streamed from the internet directly if a URL is provided to `grabMSdata` and the `check_exists` argument is set to `FALSE`, although this will usually take longer than reading a file from disk:
+Additionally, note that files can be streamed from the internet directly if a URL is provided to `grabMSdata`, although this will usually take longer than reading a file from disk:

 ``` r
 ## Not run: